 Many more well-articulated travel stories are read later in the collection.
 Molara Wood’s ‘Farewell Juffureh’ (p 35), the longest piece in the collection, is one of such.
 She brings to the page her storytelling wits and fills the reader with the tensions of losing her son’s life during a tour to James Island, a historical landmark of slavery on the Senegambia river.
 While she engages the history surrounding the Gambian outpost of James Island, the validation of the River Gambia by UNESCO, the infrastructural decay of the heritage site and the disappointment with exotic ‘beggars’ in Africa tourism, Alex Haley’s Roots and its controversy about Kunta Kinte, she recognises and contends with the distortion of the idea of homeland and comes to terms with nostalgia of temporary return that makes African-Americans visit this fort with their children.
 She is also blunt about the poverty porn in our stories for alms from African-Americans looking for their roots.

 There are also minor plots within the story that will make a reader grin.
 A Black-American has to sacrifice her shoes to the Senegambia storm while Molara Wood can’t keep calm in the face of the dangerous storm.
-Of course, it may seem laughable but it also shows the precariousness of travel, even when it’s supposed to be a mere tourism or pleasure trip, that travellers face.
+Of course, it may seem laughable but it also shows the precariousness of travel, even when it’s supposed to be a mere tourism or pleasure trip.

 Pelu Awofeso in ‘Independence Day’ (p 71) visits Ghana for their golden jubilee independence celebration.
 Ayi Kwei Armah’s description of corruption rears its head but the zeal of Ghanaians to change Ghana stems from their outlook and celebration.
 Awofeso also avoids the impending ‘Nigeria must go’ angst that reverses the memory of 1980 but focuses on the festivities doting the landscape with hope, zeal and a promise of a better future.